eddmann/eddmann.github.io/content/posts/2026/2026-01-23-weeknotes-from-mcp-to-skills-buns-phpx-and-personal-software/index.md

 An important part of our discussion was moving away from noun-centric thinking - framing aggregates as "lifecycles, not nouns".
 His practical example of payment processing with 30-minute event lifecycles was a good illustration of how short-lived event streams simplify versioning and data retention.

-## What I've Been Watching/Listening To
+## What I've Been Learning From

-Some links that have been rattling around:
+Links, reads, watches, and listens from the week.

 **Articles:**